smart-edge-open/EMCO/docs/design/Emco_Integrity_Access_Management.md

 ```
 #### Authorization Policies with Istio

-As specified in Keycloak section Role Mappers are created using Keycloak.
-Check Keycloak section on how to create Roles using Keycloak.
+As specified in the Keycloak section, Role Mappers are created using Keycloak.
+Check the Keycloak documentation on how to create Roles using Keycloak.
 These can be used apply authorizations based on Role of the user.

 For example to allow Role "Admin" to perform any operations and Role "User" to only create/delete resources under a specified project following policies can be used.